Keli Lane Case Note

-Keli Lane appealed her case, which was heard by the New South Wales Court of Criminal Appeal.
+Lane appealed her case, which was heard by the New South Wales Court of Criminal Appeal.
 This is the highest court in State of New South Wales for criminal matters, with only the High Court sitting above it.
-The Court of Criminal Appeal typically sits with three judges, although five judges may sit when significant legal issues needs to be considered.
-Each judge can make their own decision, or they can combine to write joint decisions.
+The Court of Criminal Appeal typically sits with three judges, although five judges may sit when significant legal issues need to be considered.
+Each judge can make their own decision, or they can combine to write a joint judgement.

-Lane appealed against her conviction on the charge of murder, raising initially eight grounds of appeal. .
+Lane appealed against her conviction on the charge of murder, raising initially eight grounds of appeal.
 Listed below are the eight grounds of appeal that were pleaded, together with our discussion on some of those grounds.

-- The Trial Judge should have directed the Jury that the charge of Infanticide was an alternative. (withdrawn)
+4. The Trial Judge should have directed the Jury that the charge of Infanticide was an alternative.

-- The Trial Judge erred in granting an application pursuant to Section 38of the Evidence Act 1995 made by the Crown Prosecutor to have Mr Peter Jerry Clark cross examined due to him making an allegedly inconsistent statement.
+6. The Trial Judge erred in granting an application pursuant to Section 38 of the Evidence Act 1995 made by the Crown Prosecutor to have Mr Peter Jerry Clark cross examined due to him making an allegedly inconsistent statement.

-- The verdict is unreasonable and cannot be supported by the evidence.
+7. The verdict is unreasonable and cannot be supported by the evidence

-- Failure of the Trial Counsel to ask for a direction that The Applicant had suffered prejudice as a result of the delay in prosecution.”
+8. Failure of the Trial Counsel to ask for a direction that The Applicant had suffered prejudice as a result of the delay in prosecution.

 Ground 1: The Trial Judge erred in failing to leave the alternative count of manslaughter to the jury